 Monday, November 11, 2024

-Witchcraft in Early New England
+Witchcraft in Early New England, would she survive?

 Massachusetts Pond, by Walter Rock, https://www.freeimages.com/photospot-pond-1547645